lhndo/ResHelper/README.md

 ### Accel Per HZ

-Note: An experimental [**Accel Per HZ branch**](https://github.com/lhndo/ResHelper/tree/accel_per_hz) is available, which adds the capability of directly setting the "accel_per_hz" value for resonance testing and optionally generates a "damping_ratio" value.
+Note: An experimental [**Accel Per hz branch**](https://github.com/lhndo/ResHelper/tree/accel_per_hz) is available, which adds the capability of directly setting the "accel_per_hz" value for resonance testing and optionally generates a "damping_ratio" value.

 ## Installation: